 “One of the things I love about a podcast is that if you’re consistent and do a great job of storytelling, you’re going to build your own audience and you no longer have to rent it,” said Stoker.
 “You own it.”

 Your destination’s story can be heard.
-Your tales of trails and the roller coaster ride of adventure in your area has the same chance to plant desire and inspire your audience as your competitors.
+Your tales of trails and the roller coaster ride of adventure in your area have the same chance to plant desire and inspire your audience as your competitors.
 Even better, once the story is verbally shared, it takes flight to new opportunities such as blog posts with transcribed episodes, social media quote posts, stickers, and more!
 Think of updating your travel guide with the podcast episode stories, that like a virtual travel guide, can bring your destination to life.